 As an agency, you need to understand what makes these niches competitive in the first place, so you can manage your client’s expectations and educate them accordingly.
-SEO campaigns for these niches will take time and more resources than usual, and explaining why that is before the campaign will save you a lot of headache later on.
+SEO service campaigns for these niches will take time and more resources than usual, and explaining why that is before the campaign will save you a lot of headaches later on.

 In general, these are the things that make a niche particularly difficult:

-Oftentimes the keyword competitiveness is simply reflective of the industry itself.
+Oftentimes, the keyword competitiveness is simply reflective of the industry itself.
 Industries like Financial Services (insurance and loans, in particular), Legal Services (depending on the type of practice), and Real Estate are usually competitive.

 Even industries that one wouldn’t think of as competitive can be very difficult to rank for if there’s a lot of companies offering the same services in the same area.